 Streaming Aggretsuko on Netflix was probably the most fun I had watching something in 2018.
 It’s as funny as its social commentary is cutting.
 With short episodes and a high hit rate it’s an easy show to dip into and even easier to recommend, so what are you waiting for?
 Oh, that’s right.
 I promised to write about more than just one thing…

 The series centres around the titular Hilda, a fearless blue-haired girl who has grown up in the wilderness of an unnamed Scandinavian-esque country, which is filled with a menagerie of mythical creatures.
-She lives there with her mum and pet Deerfox, Twig, and spends her days having increasingly fantastical adventures, before events take an interesting turn and the family are forced to move into the city…
+She lives there with her mum and pet Deerfox, Twig, and spends her days having increasingly fantastical adventures.
+That is until events take an interesting turn and the family are forced to move into the city…

 Spider-Man: Into The Spider-Verse